Vietnamese Caramelized Shrimp

 - 1/3 cup chopped fresh cilantro

-- Combine fish sauce, dark brown sugar, crushed red pepper flakes and water in a bowl and whisk until brown sugar is dissolved.
+- Combine the fish sauce, dark brown sugar, crushed red pepper flakes and water in a medium bowl and whisk until brown sugar is dissolved.

-- Heat vegetable oil in a large sauté pan over medium heat.
-Add onions and cook, stirring frequently, until soft and translucent, about 5 minutes.
-Add garlic and cook a few minutes more.
+- Heat the vegetable oil in a large sauté pan over medium heat.
+Add the onions and cook, stirring frequently, until soft and translucent, about 5 minutes.
+Add the garlic and cook a few minutes more.
 Do not brown.